Bannari Amman Group

 Bannari Amman Group is an industrial conglomerate based in Tamil Nadu, with presence in manufacturing, trading and service.
 Manufacturing and trading activities include sugar, alcohol, liquor, granite etc. The service sector has wind power energy, education etc. It was founded by S. V. Balasubramaniam who is the Chairman of the group.

 History

 In the beginning - 1980s - BAG mainly was a sugar manufacturer.
 The by-product of the sugar production - Molasses - was used for their distilleries.
-This solution gave BAG the possibility to produce alcohol at low-cost and expand their production due to the high profit margin and the growing alcohol market in Southindia.